The world's largest coronavirus lockdown is having a dramatic impact on pollution in India - KEYT | KCOY

 Similar patterns showing drastic falls in pollution levels were seen in parts of Europe and China since their lockdowns, as industry and transport networks grind to a virtual halt.

-“This is a really grave situation which the entire world is grappling with,” Dahia said.
+“This is a really grave situation which the entire world is grappling with,” Dahiya said.

 Pollution protest